eugene0408/honey-shop/README.md

-# Honey Shop – Vanilla JS Online Store
+# Honey Shop – Online Store

 A simple online store built with **HTML**, **Sass**, and **jQuery**, featuring basic e-commerce functionality and a Telegram-based order system.